MineTrax/minetrax.github.io/docs/development/develop-custom-themes.md

 ## How to Keep Your Theme Updated with MineTrax

 When MineTrax is updated to include new feature (which make changes in frontend), you will have to update your theme theme to support those changes.

-Currently we recommend:
-1. You can create a fork of MineTrax repository (for each of ur custom theme) and keep it synced with the original repository changes.
-(You will have to resolve conflicts of `resources/js` directory to keep your changes).
+Whenever new update is released, a changelog will be provided with the changes made in the frontend so that you can update your theme accordingly.

+You will take latest pull of MineTrax and update your theme by comparing the changes in the default theme with your theme.
+Eg: If a new feature is added in the default theme, you will have to add that feature to your theme as well.

-2. Version your theme to same version as MineTrax.
+We recommend you to version your theme to same version as MineTrax.
 (Eg: If MineTrax is at v4.3.0, your theme should be at v4.3.0).

-Going forward, MineTrax will not introduce any breaking changes in minor versions (Eg: v4.3.0 to v4.4.0) so your theme not break for minor version updates.
+Going forward, MineTrax will try not introduce any breaking changes in minor versions (Eg: v4.4.0 to v4.5.0) so your theme not break for minor version updates.

 :::info DX Improvement
-Please note this initial version of custom theme support.
 This process will continuously be improved to make it easier for theme developers to keep their themes updated with MineTrax.
 :::